DeepWok/pynqcaht/labs/lab1.md

 ### Loading the overlay on Jupyter Notebook

-## 1.3 Simple register control
+## 1.3 Simple register control (merge array)

-Here we
+Here we attempt a simple array merging procedure

+Don't worry, the drivers have already been prewritten for you under the `drivers` folder.
+But before we make a simple copy and paste change, we should look at what is being done under the hood which allows you to simply make this change.